csurgay/ansible-training/labs/Exc.01/README.md

 ### In this exercise the following steps will be cerried out:

-1. Ansible control node and the managed hosts will be launched in containers
+1. Launh Ansible control node and three managed hosts in containers
-2. SSH keys will be set up so that ansible can access managed hosts
+2. Set up SSH keys so that Ansible can access managed hosts
-3. Ansible will be installed and configured on the control node
+3. Install and configure Ansible in the control node container
-4. Ansible will be tested to access control nodes by ad-hoc commands
+4. Test Ansible to access managed hosts

 ### Ansible Training Environment